goinfinite/ez/README.md

 ### Unit Testing

-Since CONTROL relies on the operational system being openSUSE MicroOS, the entire development and testing should be done in a VM.
+Since Ez relies on the operational system being openSUSE MicroOS, the entire development and testing should be done in a VM.
 The VM can be created with the following steps:

 1. Install VMWare Player;